sharajpanwar/CRNN/README.md

 # Getting Started

-Codes are return for python 3.6.4.
+Codes are written for python 3.6.4.
 Details of required libraries and dependencies are given below.

 # Requirements